-In most cases, employees filing for Workers' Compensation after an on-the-job illness or injury will be able to return to the same position after receiving medical treatment and perhaps taking time off to fully recover.
+In most cases, employees filing for Workers' Compensation after a workplace illness or injury will be able to return to the same position after receiving medical treatment and perhaps taking time off to fully recover.

-In some cases, however, an injured employee may discover that their condition is serious enough that they will no longer be able to return to their previous job.
+In some cases, however, an injured employee may discover that their condition is serious enough that they will no longer be able to return to their specific occupation.

 For those who have spent much of their adult lives working in the same industry, the idea of training for something entirely new may feel daunting and job retraining can be expensive.

-The simple answer is... maybe.
+So, the simple answer to the question is... maybe.
 The real answer is a bit more complex.

 What Kinds of Workplace Injuries Result in Job Change?

-There are many different types of workplace injury that could lead to a need to change your job-type, especially in physically demanding warehouse or construction industries.
+There are many different types of work-related injuries that could lead to a need to change your job-type, especially in physically demanding warehouse or construction industries.

 While most South Carolina workers are given information on the basics of Workers' Compensation and how to report an injury on the job, most don't know that Workers' Compensation can also be utilized to help train for a new position in the event that an injured employee is no longer able to perform the same work they did before.